apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

 | potion-base-8M | WordPiece, 29.5k | ~295k ops/s | ~9,000 ops/s |
 | bge-m3 (distilled) | SentencePiece, 250k | ~1.47M ops/s | ~550 ops/s |

 So a large multilingual vocabulary is free for embedding and expensive for a full nearest-neighbor scan; that scan is where an approximate index earns its place once the table is large.
-Separately, `scripts/parity/` holds a harness that reruns the single-thread speed comparison against the Model2Vec Python reference and checks that the output vectors match it within floating-point tolerance, so a cross-runtime comparison is something you reproduce on your own hardware rather than quote.
+Separately, the repository's `dev/embeddings/parity/` directory holds a harness that reruns the single-thread speed comparison against the Model2Vec Python reference and checks that the output vectors match it within floating-point tolerance, so a cross-runtime comparison is something you reproduce on your own hardware rather than quote.
 Treat all of these as a starting expectation and run the benchmark on the model you plan to use.

 ## Usage